Experimenting With Electricity

 Other scientists would replicate the experiment and come to the same result.
-But they were not the target of the abuse Crosse suffered.
+However, they did not suffer the same harsh criticism Crosse received.

 In addition to those outraged by the religious implications of Crosse’s experiments, other detractors stated that microscopic eggs must have been purposely deposited in the liquids and that Crosse was deliberately leading the public astray.

 Crosse eventually became a virtual prisoner in his home.
 He was rarely able to appear in public without someone decrying him and his work.
 He died in 1855, still not knowing what, if anything, he had discovered — and still not understanding the world’s vicious reaction to his work.

 The question remains: What, if anything, did Andrew Crosse discover?
 Apparently no modern scientists have seriously attempted to replicate his experiments.
 What exactly formed in the vials and vessels of a small English laboratory 175 years ago may never be known.